 % based on initial capital, inflation-adj. monthly withdrawals afterwards | Credits: BestRetirementPortfolio.com

-• Annualized Portfolio Return: it's the annualized geometric mean return of the portfolio.
+• Annualized Portfolio Return: the annualized geometric mean return of the portfolio.
+When cashflows are involved, it is calculated using the Money-Weighted Rate of Return (MWRR), based on the Modified Dietz formula.

 • Longest negative period: it's the maximum period for which an overall negative return has been observed.